 Another disadvantage of planting hostas with containers is the risk for root rot or insect infestations due to their proximity to one another and lack of air circulation.
 Be sure to plant hostas at least 12 inches apart when planted in a container to avoid overcrowding.

 Pick a container that is at least 18 inches in diameter yet only about 12 inches deep.
 You want it to be wide enough for the root system and not too deep, so water doesn’t collect on top of the roots.

 What type of pot should I use to grow my hosta?

-They grow well in pots made out of clay, plastic containers, and concrete with drainage holes drilled into the bottom for water to drain through.
+They grow well in pots made of clay, plastic containers, and concrete, with drainage holes drilled into the bottom for water to drain through.